Coppock Curve Stocks Technical Analysis and Coppock Curve Stocks Signals

 Developed by Edwin Sedgwick Coppock

-This stocks indicator was used for technical analysis of Stocks & Commodities in the beginning but was later used to trade Stocks.
+This stocks technical indicator was used for technical analysis of Stocks & Commodities in the beginning but was later used to trade Stocks.

 The principle behind this is the psychology of trading, based on the theory that human habit is predictable.
 And stocks price movement always oscillates in a zigzag manner.